Meet the Advisory Board

-Additionally, Ned has co-authored Musician's Guide to Copyright and Musician's Business & Legal Guide (4th Edition) .
+Additionally, Ned has co-authored Musician's Guide to Copyright and Musician's Business and Legal Guide .
 Member, Board of Directors, California Lawyers for the Arts and the Former West Coast Songwriters Board President.

 Former Program Director of Mountain Winery and Villa Montalvo Performing Arts, Founder/Producer of San Jose Jazz Festival Bruce Labadie has over 30 years of experience in Performing Arts Management and festival production.
 Hedirected all programs at the Mountain Winery in Saratoga for 18 years, was performing arts director at Montalvo for 12 years, has been director of many festivals in San Jose, including Brew Ha Ha, the San Jose America Festival and has been a founder and the Festival Director of the Comcast San Jose Jazz Festival since 1980.

 Andre Pessis – Songwriter, President of NARAS, SF Chapter